 A Trainer who wishes to return to Active status will have a different path depending on the amount of time they’ve been inactive:

-< 3 months no requirements - contact firstname.lastname@example.org to request reinstatement
+less than 3 months: no requirements - contact firstname.lastname@example.org to request reinstatement

 3-12 months: meet with Director of Instructor Training to catch up on latest news & discuss plans for re-activating